Where Are the Birds This Fall? Fix It Fast

-You’ve filled your feeder.
-You’ve waited patiently.
+You’ve filled your feeder, brewed your pumpkin spice coffee, and waited patiently.
 But where are the birds?

-It’s frustrating to see your backyard sitting quiet—but don’t worry.
-Birds can be surprisingly particular, and there are a few common reasons they might be passing you by.
+Fall is a transition season—migration is underway, natural food sources are shifting, and backyard birds can behave differently than they did in summer.
 The good news?
-Most of them are easy to fix.
+Most of the reasons your feeder is quiet are easy to fix.
 Once you know what’s going on, you can make a few small changes and start seeing feathered visitors again in no time.

 2. Dirty Feeders or Spoiled Seed

-What to do: Clean feeders every two weeks (more often in hot, wet weather).
+What to do: Clean feeders at least once a month in fall (more often after rain).
 Use a 9:1 water-to-bleach solution, scrub well, rinse thoroughly, and let everything dry completely.
-Not sure how to start?

 🎥 How to Properly Clean Your Bird Feeder